sanjaypaltahill/monje-lab/README.md

 - **"No matching OME-TIFF tiles found"** — Verify your filenames contain the expected suffix `[RR x CC]_C<ch>_z<zzzz>.ome.tif`.
 - **Seams visible** — Switch to `sinusoidal` for the smoothest transitions; `average` and `majority` may produce visible seams.
 - **Out-of-memory errors** — Reduce image size, process subsets of Z-slices, or increase system RAM.
+- **`OSError: N requested and 0 written`** — The output disk is full or the target folder is on a network/cloud-synced drive that is throttling writes.
+Free up disk space or redirect output to a local directory.

 ---